 Introduction to Java

 Java is a high-level programming language initially created by Sun Microsystems and discharged in 1995.
 It is a broadly helpful computer programming language that is simultaneous, class-based, object-oriented, and explicitly designed to get usage conditions expected under the circumstances.
 It is proposed to provide application designers with “write once, run anyplace” (WORA), implying that the aggregated Java code can continue executing all phases that support Java without the prerequisite for recompilation.
-Any equipment or programming condition where a program runs is known as a platform.
-Since Java includes a runtime environment (JRE) and API, it is called a platform.
+Any equipment or programming condition where a program runs is a platform.
+Java earns a platform designation due to its inclusion of a runtime environment (JRE) and API.
 This article will cover the different versions of Java with their functionality.

 Top 10 Versions of Java with Features